iampatrickbrinksma/GeocodingInFieldService/README.md

 - Deploy metadata to your org
 - Assign the "Field Service Geocoding Permissions" permission set to your user
 - Assign the right Salesforce Maps permission set(s) and/or permission set license to your user
-- Create an org-wide custom setting for "Google API Key" and enter your Google API Key
+- Create an org-wide value for the custom setting "Google API Key" and enter your Google API Key
-- Create an org-wide custom setting for "Geocoding Service" and provide the value "Google" or "Maps" depending on which geocoding service to use
+- Create an org-wide value for the custom setting "Geocoding Service", enable the geocoding service (checkbox) and provide the value "Google" or "Maps" depending on which geocoding service you want to use
+- An Apex Trigger is included on the ServiceAppointment object as an example, and so:
-- Inactivate the Data Integration Rule "Geocodes for Service Appointment Address" to prevent geocoding using this service
+- Inactivate the Data Integration Rule "Geocodes for Service Appointment Address" to prevent geocoding using this service, otherwise it will override the geocoding values

-Optionally add the 5 new fields on to the Service Appointment Page Layout as shown here:
+- Optionally add the 5 new fields on to the Service Appointment Page Layout as shown here (Geocoding Details section):

 ![image](https://user-images.githubusercontent.com/78381570/222396173-117198d7-ac83-4242-88c2-2801027088ac.png)